 If you are in high school, you are probably already thinking about college.
-And, if you are thinking about college, you should familiarize yourself with the Net Price Calculator.
+And, if you are thinking about college, you should become familiar with the Net Price Calculator.
 This calculator, available on most college's website, will show you your true cost of attending college – your net price.

 Your Net Price is the college's full cost of attendance (tuition, room and board, books and fees) minus any grants or scholarships you might be eligible to receive.
 The net price is only an estimate and not a guarantee of financial aid.

-However, keep in mind, most students receive some form of financial aid and do not pay the full cost of attendance.
-For example (see below), the full Cost of Attendance at Columbia University for the 2018/19 school year is $77,411.
-A student eligible for the average grants and scholarships awarded at Columbia of $56,829 would have a Net Price of $20,582 — a much more affordable amount.
+However, most students will receive some form of financial aid.
+Here is an example of how net price works.
+The full Cost of Attendance at Columbia University for the 2018/19 school year is $77,411.
+A student eligible for the average grants and scholarships awarded at Columbia of $56,829 would have a Net Price of $20,582 -- a much more affordable amount.

 You can find a Net Price calculator on the website of every college that participates in the Title IV federal student aid programs.

 >>RELATED POST: FINANCIAL AID GUIDE - HOW TO PAY FOR COLLEGE